-The equality and human rights issues to be addressed in implementing the Duty, related to this value
+The equality and human rights issues to be addressed in implementing the Duty, related to this value and relevant to the functions of Donegal ETB, are:

 Lack of voice in or presence on decision-making structures, and inadequate and inappropriate processes through which to secure such voice or presence.
+Lack of consultation or dialogue, and lack of adequate and appropriate channels for consultation and forms of dialogue.
 Lack of supports for those on such structures that might be required to be effective.

-Lack of consultation or dialogue, and lack of adequate and appropriate channels for consultation and forms of dialogue.

 Limited structures and opportunities for the voice to be heard.

-Limited presence in senior and decision-making

-positions.

-Lack of knowledge as to how the system works

-and decisions are made.
+Limited presence in senior and decision-making positions.
+Lack of knowledge as to how the system works and decisions are made.